 The name Anthony is a boy's name of Latin origin meaning "priceless one".
 Anthony is ranked #32 on our popularity charts and is often added to lists like Middle Names for Boys and discussed in our forums with posts like "What would be the perfect twin?".

-Anthony, versatile and perennially popular, is comfortable anywhere, from the streets of Little Italy to mainline Philadelphia, and is still just outside of the Top 10 names in the country, given to more than 15,000 boy babies last year.
+Anthony, versatile and perennially popular, is comfortable anywhere, from the streets of Little Italy to mainline Philadelphia, though it seems to be in a downswing.
+It's been declining in popularity in recent years, but still charts highly.
 The name of the patron saint of Italy and of the poor, one of the best-loved saints of the Catholic church, Anthony still retains some of its Latinate charm, as does its nickname Tony.
 Anthony also has Shakespearean cred via "Anthony and Cleopatra" and several other plays -- often in the Italian Antonio form.

-Well-known bearers of the name include classic actors Anthony Hopkins, Anthony Quinn, and Antonio Banderas; singers Tony Bennett and Anthony Kiedis; chef/author Anthony Bourdain, former British prime minister Tony Blair; and skateboarder Tony Hawk.
+Well-known bearers of the name include actors Anthony Hopkins, Anthony Quinn and Antonio Banderas; singers Tony Bennett and Anthony Kiedis; chef/author Anthony Bourdain; former British prime minister Tony Blair; and skateboarder Tony Hawk.